harvester/docs/docs/host/host.md

 - Current resource usage in the cluster (on the **Hosts** screen of the Harvester UI)
 - Ability of the remaining nodes to maintain enough replicas for all volumes

-If the remaining nodes do not have enough resources, VMs might fail to start and volumes might degrade when you remove a node.
+If the remaining nodes do not have enough resources, VMs might fail to migrate and volumes might degrade when you remove a node.

 :::